FAQ

 What does sustainability mean for Fresenius?

-How is ESG anchored in the Groups’ organization?
+How is ESG (Environment, Social, Governance) anchored in the Groups’ organization?

-Sustainability at Fresenius is the responsibility of the CEO.
-The Group Management Board is regularly informed about sustainability issues by the Investor Relations & Sustainability department.
+Sustainability at Fresenius is the responsibility of the board member for Legal, Compliance, Risk Management, ESG and the business segment Fresenius Vamed.
+The Group function ESG is responsible for driving ESG transformation together with the responsible colleagues from Kabi, Helios and Vamed in alignment with #FutureFresenius.
+The team will provide central expertise and ensure a consistent approach across the Group and our value chain.
+The Group Management Board is regularly informed about sustainability issues by the Group ESG department.
 The Management Board and the Supervisory Board review the progress and the results of the sustainability management, which are then published in the separate Group Non-financial Report.

 The departments and functions on Fresenius SE & Co.
 KGaA level support the business segments in the development of guidelines and management concepts relating to these sustainability topics.
 The business segments have also defined departments and responsible persons – often in the form of sustainability officers who coordinate all.